-65. The Legislation is likely to increase voter confidence in Montana elections.
+64. The Legislation is likely to increase voter confidence in Montana elections.
 Exhibit 15, pp. 2, 18, 23, 28; Exhibit 14, p.
 12.

 Response: Disputed.
-Defendants provide no evidence that the Legislation will have any effect on voter confidence or that EDR or paid ballot collection have any impact on voter confidence.
+Defendants provide no evidence that the legislation will have any effect on voter confidence or that EDR, student IDs, or paid ballot collection have any impact on voter confidence.
 All evidence suggests that the legislation is not likely to increase voter confidence in Montana.
 Street Rebuttal Report at 16-21.
+The Secretary has not attempted to measure voter confidence in Montana.
+SOS 30(b)(6) Dep.
+245:17-246:13.

-66. Even after passage of the Legislation, voting in Montana remains relatively easy.
+65. Even after passage of the Legislation, voting in Montana remains relatively easy.
 Exhibit 14, pp. 7, 13-15; Exhibit 15, p.
-15.
+15. The Montana Legislature voted for the Legislation to fulfill its constitutional obligation to "insure the purity of elections and guard against the abuse of the electoral process."
+Exhibit 7, ¶ 25 (quoting Mont.
+Const.
+Art.
+IV, § 3); see also Exhibit 8, ¶ 29.

 Response: Disputed.
 Defendant provides no meaningful definition for what it means for voting in a state to be "relatively easy" or not.
 Defendant does not provide a comprehensive evaluation of election and voting laws in all 50 states, nor does she explain how comparing election and voting laws in other states determines the ease of voting in Montana.
-Disputed as immaterial to the issue of whether the Legislature in question violates Plaintiffs' fundamental right to vote.
-As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, the Legislation severely and disproportionately burdens Native voters, among others.
-Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶18; see generally Street Rep.
+Disputed as immaterial to the issue of whether the egislature in question violates Plaintiffs' fundamental right to vote.
+As explained in more fulsome detail in Plaintiffs' memoranda of law and reply memoranda of law in support of their motion for a preliminary injunction, and their oppositions to this Motion, the egislation severely and disproportionately burdens Native voters, among others.
+See Horse Aff. ¶¶ 15-19; McDonald Aff. ¶ 16; Spotted Elk Aff. ¶18; McCool Rep. ¶¶ 57, 61, 165; Street Rep. ¶ 15; Gray Dep.
+94:11-19; 96:3-18; 98:15-21; 118:6-119:1.